 Just like scheduling a workout, you need to allocate time for your business.
 Keep a calendar nearby or create your own as it’s important to visually see tasks and events coming up.
 At MadeSimple we usually plan ahead at least two months in advance, which means we can start on tasks earlier and always be ahead of time.

 Just like tracking your fitness goals, it’s important to set targets and have an end goal in mind.
 Work towards the proposed outcome and keep your targets realistic, otherwise you’ll be cruising along without any real long-term ambitions in sight.
+Hire a b2b lead generator to meticulously analyse potential leads, and how they’d interacting with them would change the direction of the company.

 Work in intervals